Programs for Minors

 - A Government-issued Photo ID (A UTC ID is not a valid photo ID for the purposes of this policy.)

 Required Training: Before allowing a covered adult to participate in a covered program, they must have completed the Child Protection Training.

-There are four ways to obtain this training:
+There are two ways to obtain this training:

 A Covered Program that involves strenuous physical activity must require the parent or legal guardian of a minor to sign and return the following forms: